-The Cadell Irrigation Area is 7 miles by river above Morgan, and comprises 2,727 acres, of which 1,168 are irrigable.
-Blocks have been allotted to 72 soldier settlers and 4 civilian settlers.
+The Cadell Irrigation Area is 7 miles by river above Morgan, and comprises 2,727 acres, of which 1,164 are irrigable.
+Blocks have been allotted to 63 soldier settlers and 6 civilian settlers.
 The area is suitable for fruit growing.
 The pumping plant is a 190 b.h.p. steam plant, with a capacity of 4,200 gallons per minute against a head of 75 feet.
 This area was first allotted on 30th September, 1919.

 The Waikerie Irrigation Area is 39 miles above Morgan by river, and includes the old Waikerie and Ramco settlements.
-The total area is 9,300 acres, of which 3,387 acres are first class irrigable land, growing fruit trees and vines.
-The area allotted is divided between 159 settlers, 13 of whom are soldiers, the first allotment taking place on 5th July, 1910.
+The total area is 9,300 acres, of which 3,362 acres are irrigable land, growing fruit trees and vines.
+The area allotted is divided between 201 settlers, 16 of whom are soldiers, the first allotment taking place on 5th July, 1910.
 The pumping plant consists of five units, four suction gas and one steam unit, with a total of 1,300 b.h.p.
 The capacity of the plant is 17,000 gallons per minute against a total head of 140 feet.

 The Holder Scheme adjoins the Waikerie Irrigation Area, and has been incorporated as a portion of the latter.
-It contains 471 acres of irrigable land, and 1,890 acres of dry land.
-Blocks have been allotted to 37 settlers, including 19 soldier settlers.
-An area of 115 acres of the irrigable land has been subdivided into 42 small allotments, of which 37 have been allotted.
+It contains 452 acres of irrigable land, and 1,901 acres of dry land.
+Blocks have been allotted to 70 settlers, including 16 soldier settlers.
+An area of 115 acres of the irrigable land has been subdivided into 43 small allotments, of which 41 have been allotted.
 The pumping plant consists of two steam units, with a total of 238 b.h.p., and a capacity of 3,750 gallons per minute against a total head of 115 feet.
 An adjoining irrigable area of 110 acres, held by Holder Ltd., is also irrigated by this plant.

 The Kingston Irrigation Area is situated 75 miles above Morgan by river, and comprises the old village settlement of that name.
-It has a total area of 3,748 acres, of which 480 acres are irrigable.
-The area was allotted to 30 settlers in July, 1914, and is used for fruit and vine culture.
-The water is pumped by a 130 b.5.p. steam plant with a capacity of 2,000 gallons per minute against a total head of 114 feet.
+It has a total area of 3,748 acres. of which 469 acres are irrigable, and has been allotted to 34 settlers.
+The water is pumped by a 130 b.h.p. steam plant with a capacity of 2,000 gallons per minute against a total head of 114 feet.

-The Moorook Irrigation Area, adjoining the Kingston Area, contains 5,970 acres of land, of which 662 acres are irrigable.
-Altogether 616 acres of irrigable land have been allotted to 38 settlers, of whom 16 are soldier settlers.
+The Moorook Irrigation Area, adjoining the Kingston Area, contains 5,970 acres of land, of which 650 acres are irrigable.
+Altogether 644 acres of irrigable land have been allotted to 38 settlers, of whom 15 are soldier settlers.
 The first allotment took place in March, 1916.
 This area is irrigated by a 430 b.h.p. steam plant of two units, with a capacity of 7,160 gallons per minute against a total head of 120 feet.

 The Cobdogla Irrigation Area is on the opposite side of the river to Kingston and Moorook Areas.
 It was formerly a sheep station held under pastoral lease, and was resumed by the Government for irrigation purposes.
-The total area of the station was 160,000 acres, of which 23,400 acres had been set apart as the Berri Area, and the remaining 136,600 acres as the Cobdogla Area.
+The total area of the station was

+160,000 acres, of which 23,400 acres had been set apart as the Berri Area, and the remaining 136,600 acres as the Cobdogla Area.
 The latter area includes Lake Bonney, 4,000 acres in extent.
 This lake is situated 3 miles inland from the Murray from which it is kept partially filled by Chambers Creek, now that No. 3 Lock is in operation.

 The Cobdogla Area contains about 30,000 acres of land capable of being irrigated.
-It is divided into 5 areas, viz., the Cobdogla, Nookamka, Loveday, McIntosh, and
+It is divided into 5 sections viz., the Cobdogla, Nookamka, Loveday, McIntosh, and Weigall divisions.

-Weigall divisions.